 Farmer Ken has lived on the farm forever and has wonderful memories of helping his parents John and Jean develop their dairy farm, which was granted by the Crown to Alexander Farewell in 1849 (Farewell Creek runs through the farm).
 The farm is located in the rolling hills of beautiful Clarington, just north of Courtice and east of Oshawa.
 The dairy farm has transformed into a pure-bred Blonde d'Aquitaine beef and Percheron horse farm.
 With over 300 acres of crops, pasture and forest, the farm is helping feed cities while educating the community about agriculture.

 The Knox farm belongs to and supports many groups and organizations within the Ontario agriculture and Durham Region/Clarington communities, such as the Ontario Federation of Agriculture, Ontario Agriculture Training Institute, Ontario Farm Fresh Marketing Association, Durham Farm Fresh Marketing Association, Durham Farm Connections, Ontario Corn Producers Association, Clarington Marketing Minds and the Clarington Board of Trade.
-Please visit our links page to visit these agricultural and local resources.
+Please visit our links page to visit these important agricultural and local resources that make Clarington such a great place to live.